Film Music Review

 "Bernard Herrmann Radio Tributes"

-(radio conversation about Herrmann's film msuic)
+(radio conversations about Herrmann's film msuic)

 AMRC CD 0022